crypto-guiminers/gui-stak/README.md

 ## Supported altcoins

-Besides [Monero](https://getmonero.org), following coins can be mined using this miner:
+The following coins can be mined using this miner:

 - [Aeon](http://www.aeon.cash)
 - [BBSCoin](https://www.bbscoin.xyz)